 - Primitivo, flourishing between Gioia del Colle and Manduria, offers intense, full-bodied wines rich with notes of cherry and ripe fruit.

-- Negroamaro, ubiquitous in Salento, delivers a rustic and earthy character, often blended with Malvasia Nera or Susumaniello to create softer, more nuanced flavors.
+- Negroamaro, ubiquitous in Salento, delivers a rustic and earthy character, often blended with Malvasia Nera or Susumaniello to create softer, more nuanced flavours.